jinpavg/rnbo-unity-webgl/tutorial-pt-1.md

 Even if Unity WebGL allowed for more complex Web Audio API functionality, I'd have to program it myself using JavaScript.
 Unity's internal audio tools that allow you to mix audio or create adaptive audio using FMOD do not translate to the browser when building for the WebGL platform.
 In that case, I'd run up against my own limited JavaScript knowledge and the computational limits of using JavaScript for generative audio.

 With RNBO, I can patch the generative audio engine of my dreams, and then use that as the audio engine for a Unity WebGL game.
-I believe this to be extremely exciting due to our ability—especially as Max users who are not necessarily web developers—to create new types of user interfaces for music and audio in the browser, and for sharing musical work in new interactive ways, particularly after a year of Zoom-concert fatigue.
+I believe this to be extremely exciting due to our ability—especially for Max users who are not necessarily web developers—to create new types of user interfaces for music and audio in the browser, and for sharing musical work in new interactive ways, particularly after a year of Zoom-concert fatigue.

 ![the unity/rnbo toolchain](img/Map.png)